freekrai/freekrai.github.io/_posts/2017-06-09-a-history-of-taylor-swift-s-odd-conflicting-stances-on-streaming-services.md

 >
 > She’s uniquely positioned to speak authoritatively on this issue as a public-facing brand and  a behind-the-scenes creative.
 Though, that doesn’t guarantee that her stance on streaming is logically sound.

-My9 year old will be happy that she can listen to Taylor Swift on Spotify again at least.
+My 9 year old will be happy that she can listen to Taylor Swift on Spotify again at least.